davnotdev/quick-type-schema/README.md

 ## Language Support

-Generally, `quick-type-schema` supports pretty much every language quicktype supports.
+`quick-type-schema` supports pretty much every language quicktype supports.
 However, some have been left out due to incompatibilities or complexity (notable ones being C, C++, Java, Kotlin, Objective-C, and Scala3).
 For those languages, please use the override arguments and refer to the quicktype cli - `quicktype --help`.
 Here are the supported languages: